SSG-DRD-IOT/intel_retail_workshop/Video_Analytics/CPP/Analyse_face_data_on_cloud.md

 - Publish the number of faces after showing the face count
 - Login to cloud and view charts showing the face count,Male count and female count

-### 1)Declare the device id
+### 1. Declare the device id
 - Replace **#TODO: Cloud Integration 1** with the following line of code.

 ```cpp
 std::string deviceId="1234";
 ```

-### 2)Publish face count, male count and female count to cloud
+### 2. Publish face count, male count and female count to cloud
-We counted the number of faces,number of males and number of females successfully.
+We counted the number of faces, number of males and number of females successfully.
 Now, we will publish it to cloud for analysis.

 **Note:** We are not publishing video stream or pictures of the screen.
 We are only publishing the number of faces.
 For publishing the data to cloud we will be integrating a python script.
 - The following content should be present in a python script called as “cloud.py” and should be available in ***Desktop > Retail > OpenVINO***